EU hits Italy with start of disciplinary action over budget violations | DW | 05.06.2019

 The EU Commission has begun a legal process that could mean unprecedented sanctions and financial oversight of Europe's fourth-largest economy.
 Italy aims to change the rules that could lead to its censure.

-The European Commission said in a debt report released Wednesday that Italy's massive public debt violated EU budget rules and recommended beginning infringement procedures.
+The European Commission said in a debt report released Wednesday that Italy's massive public debt in 2018 violated EU budget rules and recommended beginning infringement procedures.

+"Italy is not projected to comply with the debt reduction benchmark in either 2019 or 2020 based on both the government plans and the commission 2019 spring forecast," the report said.

 Under EU law, member states must adhere to budgetary guidelines and keep public debt below 60% of GDP.
 According to official data, Italy's public debt grew to more than 132% of GDP in 2018, the largest ratio in the EU coming only after bailed-out Greece.